⚡ Elasticsearch

 | Security/SIEM | Threat detection | Real-time correlation across event streams |

-3. Inverted Index β Deep Dive
+3. Inverted Index — Deep Dive

-This is the single most important concept in Elasticsearch.
-Every feature β search speed, relevance scoring, fuzzy matching β exists because of the inverted index.
+TieredMergePolicy, but you need enough disk headroom (2-3x index size).This is the single most important concept in Elasticsearch.
+Every feature — search speed, relevance scoring, fuzzy matching — exists because of the inverted index.

 What is a Forward Index?